Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Father’s blessing: Crosses scarf three times while saying prayers

-- Censer blessing: Olive branch smoke for evil eye protection
+- Censer blessing: Olive branch smoke for protection

 - Duration: 20-30 minutes